bioinformaticsdotca/BiCG_2019/Module8/Module8_Lab.md

 # Lab Module 8 - Gene Expression

+##Background
-Background: The PCA3 gene plays a role in Prostate Cancer detection due to its localized expression in prostate tissues and its over-expression in tumour tissues.
+The PCA3 gene plays a role in Prostate Cancer detection due to its localized expression in prostate tissues and its over-expression in tumour tissues.
 This gene expression profile makes it a useful marker that can complement the most frequently used biomarker for prostate cancer, PSA.
 There are cancer assays available that test the presence of PCA3 in urine.

+##Objectives
-Objectives: In this assignment, we will be using a subset of the GSE22260 dataset, which consists of 30 RNA-seq tumour/normal pairs, to assess the prostate cancer specific expression of the PCA3 gene.
+In this assignment, we will be using a subset of the GSE22260 dataset, which consists of 30 RNA-seq tumour/normal pairs, to assess the prostate cancer specific expression of the PCA3 gene.
 Experimental information and other things to keep in mind:
 - The libraries are polyA selected.
 - The libraries are prepared as paired end.